myIR, payments and more

 Anyone who is registered or is liable to be registered for GST under the Goods and Services Tax Act 1985.
 Registered persons must charge and collect GST, file returns, and account for GST to Inland Revenue.

-The tax laws state who is a New Zealand resident for tax purposes.
-Our New Zealand tax residence guide (IR292) explains these laws.
+The law states who is a New Zealand resident for tax purposes.
+Find out more on tax residency.

 A "commercial dwelling" that specialises in long-term stays, such as school and university hostels, boarding houses, hospices and rest-homes.
 Of the people staying there, 70% or more must stay, or be expected to stay, for four weeks or more.
 It also includes hospitals with long-term accommodation, such as geriatric wards.